materialdoc/materialdoc-web/docs/components/tabs.md

 ![Tabs Default](../images/tabs_default.png)

-!!! note "From google material design [documentation](https://www.google.com/design/spec/components/tabs.html)"
+!!! quote "From google material design [documentation](https://material.io/guidelines/components/tabs.html)"
-    Tabs make it easy to explore and switch between different views or functional aspects of an app or to browse categorized data sets.
+    Tabs make it easy to explore and switch between different views.

+    Tabs enable content organization at a high level, such as switching between views, data sets, or functional aspects of an app.

 ### How to add?